Children's Phonographs and Popular Culture Characters

 A Gallery of Record Players with Familiar Faces

 The following are examples of children's phonographs and ads featuring popular culture characters used to promote phonographs for children.
 Select from the gallery below or use the Children's Phonographs Table of Contents.
+Other recorded sound devices and memorabilia are also included as legacies of the phonograph.

 This gallery is followed by a Brief History of Children's Phonographs.